gvwilson/sensibleadventures/nardica/nardica.md

 Iffy glanced sidelong at Wales, but he showed no emotion at the evidence of carbon being thrown into the atmosphere.
-The coal mines were the original source of Rothera's wealth, and the reason for both the governor and the navy being headquartered there and the Zillions' prowling and raids.
+The coal mines were the original source of Rothera's wealth, and the reason for both the governor and the Marines being headquartered there and the Zillions' prowling and raids.
 It was a crime to burn fossil fuel in most parts of the world, but when pressed,